Absence & Attendance

 When the child returns to school, an email or a letter should be provided from a parent or carer to explain the absence, and confirm its duration, even if the parent telephoned the school on the first day of absence.
 If we have not received a telephone call or absence email or letter, an ‘N’ letter will be sent home.
 Please complete the slip and return it to school with a reason for each of the absences listed.
 If we do not receive the reply slip within two weeks, these absences will be marked as unauthorised and cannot be changed at a later date.

-An email may be sent to the school prior to the day of absence, e.g. if a child has an unavoidable medical appointment.
+We ask if medical appointments can be arranged outside of school hours that parents do this where possible.
+If this is not possible, please send an email firstname.lastname@example.org.
+An email should be sent to the school prior to the day of absence, e.g. if a child has an unavoidable medical appointment.
 A scanned copy or photograph of the appointment letter should be attached to the email.
 Alternatively, you may print and fill out a Medical Appointment Slip (below).

-Parents wishing to apply for exceptional leave during term time should complete an Absence Request Form (available from the school office) and send it to the headteacher well in advance of the absence.
+Parents wishing to apply for exceptional leave during term time should complete an Absence Request Form (available here) and send it to the headteacher well in advance of the absence.
 A full explanation of the circumstances is always helpful.
 A meeting with the headteacher might be necessary to discuss the application further.
 Please read the Pupil Attendance Policy before submitting an application for exceptional leave.